-- Hidden canals - A tooth may have more root canals than is expected.
-And in these cases, and especially when the unexpected canals are very tiny, the dentist may not discover them.
+A tooth may have more individual root canals than the dentist has anticipated.
+And in these cases, and especially when the unexpected canals are very tiny, they may not be discovered.
 If not, they will remain untreated and a cause of problems.

-When performing treatment, a dentist may be unaware that a crack is present (in some cases they can be impossible to identify), or underestimate the significance of the ones they see.
-In other cases, the root crack that has caused the problem formed after the tooth received its treatment (see below).
+When performing treatment, a dentist may be unaware that a crack is present (in many cases they can be impossible to identify), or underestimate the significance of the ones they see.
+In other cases, the crack that has caused the tooth's problem formed after it received its original treatment (see below).

-- An inadequate dental restoration - A defective or inadequate final restoration (placed after the competion of treatment) can allow contaminates to reenter a tooth.
+A defective or inadequate final restoration (the "permanent" one placed after the completion of treatment) can allow contaminates to reenter a tooth.
 (The x-ray graphic above shows an example of this.)

 This phenomenon is termed "coronal leakage" and it is a major cause of root canal failure.
-For a more detailed discussion, use the button to the right.
+For more detailed information, use this link: What is Coronal Leakage?

 C) Contributing / Complicating factors.

-It's possible that your tooth's treatment has been successful but the tooth itself has problems due to other factors and issues.
+It's possible that your tooth's root canal treatment has been successful but the tooth itself has problems due to other factors.

 a) The tooth has broken or fractured.

-Teeth that have had root canal treatment are seldom as structurally strong as they once were.
-And for this reasons, they often require the placement of a dental crown for strength and protection.
+Teeth that have undergone root canal treatment are seldom as structurally sound as they were originally.
+And for this reason, they often require the placement of a dental crown for strengthening and protection.

 If an endodontically treated tooth does break, it's not always a big problem.

-- Assuming that the damage is confined to just the crown portion of the tooth (not the root), it's quite likely that the tooth can be repaired.
-(In some instances, the tooth may require a dental post and core.)
+- Assuming that the damage is confined to just the crown portion of the tooth (not the root), it's quite likely that the tooth can be rebuilt.
+(In some instances, the repair may require the placement of a dental post and core.)

-- If the crack extends into the tooth's root, a serviceable repair may or may not be possible.
+- If the crack extends into the tooth's root, a serviceable repair may or may not be possible (see above).

 b) The tooth has extensive decay or gum disease.